fontlabcom/getgo-fonts/docs/zotosans-javanese.md

 ---

-## Coto Sans Javanese
+## Zoto Sans Javanese

-Coto Sans Javanese is a design for the Javanese script.
+Zoto Sans Javanese is a design for the Javanese script.

 It contains 155 glyphs and 7 OpenType features, and supports 100 characters from the Unicode blocks: Javanese.